Mexico 360°: Day of the Dead Festival and Ancient Wonders

 About WeRoad

-Since flights are not included, you also have more flexibility with your travel dates: if possible, you can arrive at your destination a few days earlier or return home a bit later – or even continue independently to a nearby destination!
+As flights are not included, you also have more flexibility with your travel dates: you could arrive at your destination a few days early or return home a bit later – or even continue independently to a nearby destination!

-The Money Pot is a common fund collected in local currency from all tour participants and managed by your Travel Coordinator.
+- The Money Pot is a common fund collected in local currency from all travellers on the trip and managed by your Travel Coordinator.

-It is used to streamline paymentsfor extra activities, goods and services that the whole group decides to do and to guarantee flexibility in choosing activities and excursions at the destination in line with the mood of the group.
+- It is used to streamline payments for extra activities, goods and services that the whole group decides to do.
+This guarantees flexibility in choosing activities and excursions at the destination in line with the mood of the group.

-It is typically collected on the first day of the trip in local currency, although at times, the Travel Coordinator may ask for it to be paid before departure.
+- It is typically collected on the first day of the trip in local currency, although at times, the Travel Coordinator may ask for it to be paid before departure.

-You’ll find the amount of the money pot on the website under the section ‘What’s included in the money pot’ – how do you get there?
-Look for ‘What’s included’, scroll down to ‘Money pot?
-Click here’, and you’ll find the details.
+- You’ll find the Money Pot amount on the website under the section ‘What’s included in the Money Pot’.
+To find this look for ‘What’s included’, scroll down to ‘Money Pot?
+Click here’ and you’ll find the details.

-The amount varies depending on the destination chosen.
+- The amount varies depending on the destination chosen.

-It is estimated based on the experiences of other groups but can vary depending on the needs of the group itself.
+- It is estimated based on the experience of other groups but can vary depending on what activities your group is keen for.
 As such, the Travel Coordinator may need to increase the amount during the trip.

-If not all of the money pot is used, the difference will be returned to all participants at the end of the trip in equal amounts.
+- If not all of the Money Pot is spent, the difference will be returned to all travellers at the end of the trip.

-The Money Pot also covers the Travel Coordinator’s share of the activities included in the money pot, except for those activities that are free for the Travel Coordinator.
+- The Money Pot also covers the Travel Coordinator’s share of the activities included in the Money Pot, except for those activities that are free for the Travel Coordinator.

-If you pay in advance part of the money pot before the trip for certain non-refundable optional activities, unfortunately, the amount cannot be refunded in case of trip cancellation.
+- If you pay in advance for part of the Money Pot before the trip for certain non-refundable optional activities, unfortunately, the amount cannot be refunded if the trip is cancelled.

 We offer several payment methods to fit every need:

-1. Credit or prepaid card (Visa, Mastercard, American Express);
+1. Credit or debit card (Visa, Mastercard, American Express);

 3. PayPal (for selected destinations);